oomcth/Deep-learning-Multi-armed-bandits/README.md

 7) figures : figures of accuracy per person to compare models

-The transformer related code can be found in the Transformer dossier :
+The transformer related code can be found in the Transformer folder :

  - model.py is the modified transformer model
  - features_reader.py is a simple tool to visualize features